A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Coupled Beam Optics parametrizations

 As mentioned, Mais-Ripken parametrization extends Courant-Snyder parametrization, this is done by generalizing and defining the generating vectors for the coupled optics case.
 Mais-Ripken parametrization introduces two eigenmodes named $1$ and $2$ and their projections onto the real phase planes $x$ and $y$.
 It expands the generating vectors, adapts them to 4D motion variables and uses the generating vectors to formulate the rest of the linear coupled motion from the four generating vectors.
 The extended optics functions are: $\beta_{1x},\beta_{2x},\beta_{1y},\beta_{2y}$ as the betatron functions, $\alpha_{1x},\alpha_{2x}.\alpha_{1y},\alpha_{2y}$ as the alpha functions and $\Phi_{1x},\Phi_{1y},\Phi_{2x},\Phi_{2y}$ as separate betatron phases.
 In this section, we start with Lebedev-Bogacz parametrization, an extension of Mais-Ripken parametrization that formulates eigenvectors based on the one-turn transfer map.
 The phase space vector, $\vec{z}=[x,x',y,y']^{T}$ is given as~\cite{lebedev2010betatron}

-Here, $\epsilon_{1,2}$ are the invariants (emittances) of the system, $\psi_{1,2}$ are the initial betatron phases, $\vec{v}_{1,2}$ are the eigenvectors.
+Here, $J_{1,2}$ are the invariants of the system, $\psi_{1,2}$ are the initial betatron phases, $\vec{v}_{1,2}$ are the eigenvectors.
 The eigenvectors are given by:

-where $\nu_{1,2}$ are defined as the phases of coupling and $u$ the coupling strength parameter.
+where $\nu_{1,2}$ are defined as the phases of coupling and $u$ the coupling strength parameter as defined in Appendix~\ref{appendix:B}.
+The coupling strength parameter indicates the weight of the mode contributions to the phase planes, while phases of coupling indicate how different modes project onto phase planes.
 The eigenvectors are normalized with respect to the symplectic unit matrix, $\vec{v}_{1,2}^{\dagger}S\vec{v}_{1,2}=-2i$.
 Application of the transfer matrix to the eigenvectors yields the phase advances as eigenvalues.
 Therefore, this leads to an equation similar to Eq.~\eqref{Eq:phaseadvancephasevecunc}:

 Performing a similar operation as in Eq.~\eqref{Eq:genvecunc} on the phase space vector results in the new coupled generating vectors below:

 Generating vectors of mode $1$ can be written as:

 Similarly for mode $2$, the generating vectors are: